Aptroide/Computer_Security/Lab6/README.md

 #### Can you compromise the integrity of the system?
 For example, can you remove a file that is not writable to you?

-Yes, since we are using `system()` we can change the bash and get root privileges.
+Yes, since we are using `system()` we can change the bash and get root privileges:
 ```bash
 sudo ln -sf /bin/zsh /bin/sh
 ```